Hereditary Hyperferritinemia-Cataract Syndrome

 The most notable symptoms of HHCS include:

 In some cases, individuals may also experience difficulty with night vision or increased sensitivity to light.
-Notably, people with iron overload disorders do not usually exhibit tiredness, organ damage, or skin color changes, thus making HHCS distinct from other iron-related conditions.
+In contrast to iron overload disorders, where symptoms such as fatigue, organ damage, and skin pigmentation may occur.

 How is Hyperferritinemia-Cataract Syndrome Diagnosed?